List of all U-boats

 21 Oct 1941

-After damaging the British Armed Merchant Cruiser HMS Aurania, U-123 took one seaman from this ship on board as a prisoner.
+After the British Armed Merchant Cruiser HMS Aurania launched a lifeboat by mistake on being damaged but not sunk by torpedoes from U-123, one seaman was rescued and taken on board as a POW.
 In the evening the boat suffered slight damage from two bombs dropped by a British Sunderland flying boat.

 16 Jan 1942

-At 00.01 hours, the boat was surprised and attacked by an aircraft off New York.
-Four bombs were dropped that missed and U-123 escaped undamaged by crash-diving.
+00.01 hrs, off New York: the boat was surprised by an aircraft which dropped four bombs.
+All missed, and U-123 escaped undamaged by crash-diving.
 (Sources: KTB U-123)

 19 Jan 1942

 Kosmos II tried to ram the surfaced U-123 off Oregon Inlet.
 The U-boat was in shallow water, without any torpedoes left and one of the diesel engines out of order.
-The Germans managed to get the engine running when the ship was only 75 metres away and slowly out-distanced her at full speed.
+The Germans managed to get the engine running when the ship was only 75m (246 ft) away and slowly out-distanced her at full speed.

 27 Mar 1942